-Before applying for a DHS/FEMA grant at Grants.gov, applicants must have a DUNS number, be registered in SAM, and be approved as an Authorized Organizational Representative (AOR).
+Before applying for a DHS/FEMA grant at Grants.gov, applicants must have a DUNS number, be registered in SAM, and be approved as an AOR.
+The steps for completing these pre-application processes are outlined below.

-Applicants are encouraged to register early.
-The registration process can take four weeks or more to be completed.
+NOTE: Applicants are encouraged to register early.
+The registration processes can take four weeks or more to complete.
 Therefore, registration should be done in sufficient time to ensure it does not impact the applicant's ability to meet required submission deadlines.